Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.Msie/readme.txt

    =============
    RELEASE NOTES
    =============
-   MSIE JavaScript Engine was updated to version 3.2.5.
+   1. MSIE JavaScript Engine was updated to version 3.3.0;
+   2. Added support for .NET Standard 2.1 and .NET 10.

    =============
    DOCUMENTATION